-Consultants will be retained to establish detailed costing and implementation plans for the HousingTO 2020-2030 Action Plan by Q2-2020; develop a plan for accessing third-party capital, possibly from foundations and pension funds to finance the development of affordable rental housing and support revitalization planning for existing affordable housing units.
+The consultant will establish and deliver detailed costing and implementation plans for the HousingTO 2020-2030 Action Plan by Q2-2020 as well as a plan for accessing third-party capital, possibly from foundations and pension funds to finance the development of affordable rental housing.
 Access to third-party capital has the potential to deliver much needed additional affordable housing in the City.
 As well, a costing and implementation plan will provide cost certainty and predictability to the City over the life of the Action Plan.
 It will help the City properly allocate resources and make specific funding requests to other orders of government to successfully implement the plan.